G-Core/gcore-webrtc-sdk-js/packages/rtckit/docs/api/rtckit.assertionerror.md

 ## AssertionError class

-> This API is provided as a beta preview for developers and may change based on feedback that we receive.
-Do not use this API in a production environment.
->

-Some internal logic is broken.
+A misbehavior of some internal logic.
 Please report an issue https://github.com/G-Core/gcore-webrtc-sdk-js/issues.

 **Signature:**